 Under Article 14 of the DGSD, a DGS in the host Member State must compensate depositors of a branch established in that Member State on behalf of the DGS in the home Member State.
-The addition of Section 3.5 makes clear which DGS authority will reimburse depositors if they hold accounts at multiple branches of a bank having its registered office in the Netherlands.
+This Section makes clear which DGS authority will reimburse depositors if they hold accounts at multiple branches of a bank having its registered office in the Netherlands.